• Banner 1

 Local Property Price History

-The market turnover in Crawley, West Sussex (the percentage of housing stock excluding new builds sold over the past 5 years) is 14.8%.
+The market turnover in Crawley, representing the percentage of housing stock (excluding new builds) sold over the past five years, is estimated at 14.8%.